End of Year 2025

 Looking Forward

 As it stands at present, AutoMod is protecting almost 6,000 servers containing some 65,000 channels and over 179,000 users.
 At the start of the year, these numbers were roughly 4,600 servers containing 47,000 channels and less than 100,000 users.
-Those are some significant numbers, and I’m grateful for everyone who uses and trusts AutoMod to protect their communities.
+This year has been a boom for AutoMod, and the current counts are pretty significant.
+I’m grateful for everyone who uses and trusts AutoMod to protect their communities.